eramons/techblog/content/post/cozy.md

 eramon@caipirinha:~/dev/kubernetes$ kubectl create secret generic cozy-vault-secret --from-file=vault.enc --from-file=vault.dec
 secret/cozy-vault-secret created
 ```
-This secret will be mounted afterwards in the corresponding location on the cozy-stack pod, via the deployment manifest.
+This secret will be mounted afterwards in the configured location on the _cozy-stack_ pod, via the deployment manifest.

+_Note: another (better) way would be to use an init container for generating and mount the vault keys.
+Contrary to the admin passphrase, the vault keys don't need to prompt the user for a passphrase._

 #### 4.2.3 couchdb credentials

+Generate a secret for the couchdb username and password and pass it as environment variable to the deployment.

 _TODO_

 ### 4.3 ConfigMap

+__ConfigMaps__ allow to decouple configuration artifacts from image content to keep containerized applications portable.

-As mentioned in the _Configuration_ section, I decided to use a config file for cozy-stack rather than having flags passed as arguments to cozy-stack.
-The file cozy.yaml must be included in a ConfigMap and mounted under /etc/cozy/cozy.yaml in the cozy-stack container.
+As mentioned above, I decided to use a config file for rather than having flags passed as arguments.
+The file _cozy.yaml_ would be included in a config map and mounted under _/etc/cozy_ in the _cozy-stack_ container.

 To generate the config map, I directly include it in the resource list of kustomization.yaml:
 ```